telerik/document-processing-docs/knowledge-base/create-dashed-line-border-table-radpdfprocessing.md

 Process.Start(new ProcessStartInfo() { FileName = outputFilePath, UseShellExecute = true });
 ```

-Please note that you can modify the `Borders` property of the `DefaultCellProperties` to specify different border styles for each side of the cell or render a border only at the botom:
+Please note that you can modify the `Borders` property of the `DefaultCellProperties` to specify different border styles for each side of the cell or render a border only at the bottom:
 ![Bottom Dashed Table Border](images/pdf-bottom-dashed-table-border.png)

 ```csharp